iitzIrFan/iitzIrFan/README.md

 - ⚡ Fun fact: I love Table Tennis and Football.<br><br>

 ## 🌍 Open Source Contributions:
-- **Hacktoberfest Contributor**: Contributed to open-source projects by fixing bugs, improving features, and submitting pull requests across various repositories during the global event.<br><br>
+- **Hacktoberfest Contributor**: Contributed to open-source projects by fixing bugs, improving features, and submitting pull requests across various repositories during the global event.<br>
 - **GirlScript Summer Of Code [GSSOC] 2024**: Initially contributed as a Contributor, and now serving as a Mentor.<br>
-- **Contributor in Social Summer Of Code [SSOC] Season 3**: Actively contributed to open-source projects, improving functionality and fixing bugs across different repositories.<br>
+- **Contributor in Social Summer Of Code [SSOC] Season 3**: Actively contributed to open-source projects, improving functionality and fixing bugs across different repositories.<br><br>

 [![An image of @iitzirfan's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/iitzirfan)](https://holopin.io/@iitzirfan)